AnjanaJosee/data1202/README.md

 #### Plot the distribution.
 #### Save the sorted data in to a csv file.

+#### Final Step: Print the data in the saved csv file.
 -  we get a new csv file with the data we sort from the given data set.
-#### Final Step: Print the data in the saved csv file.
-- Generation of Confusion Matrix and Classification Report
 #### Also, can load the data in to SQL and form a table.

 **Note:- Can use this code for different dataset along with various conditions and run it.**